Perle Systems Case Study

 By using Perle SX serial cards, Muir Matheson makes sure that all instrument readings are received reliably for automatic processing and visual display.
 The Metcom system not only records the meteorological data for 30 days but has also earned a high operational reliability rating within the aviation industry.
 Perle's serial interface technology is also proving vital for the migration of Muir Matheson's original DOS-based system to Microsoft Windows 2000/XP offering enhanced processing power and full-colour graphics.

-"Perle's SX Serial Cards will be in every control tower of every major airport in the UK" Colin Crighton, Senior Project Engineer, Muir Matheson Ltd.
+"Perle's SX Serial Cards will be in every control tower of every major airport in the UK" says Colin Crighton, Senior Project Engineer at Muir Matherson Ltd.